NERSC/spack-infrastructure/docs/spack_training.rst

     cudatoolkit/11.7

 NVIDIA provides CUDA as part of the NVHPC compiler which is installed on Perlmutter and accessible via the ``nvhpc`` modulefile.

-..
-COMMENT: This line is an example of how I suggest it should be done

 .. code-block:: console